documentcloud/documentcloud/app/views/help/help_center_drafts/files/publishing_embedding.md

 * **For a note, use any note-specific URL:**
     * `~/documents/282753-lefler-thesis.html#document/p1/a53674"]`

-[NOTE] If you don't indicate a width (or manually disable responsive widths with `responsive="false"`), then the document will automatically narrow and widen to fill available width.[/NOTE]
+NOTE: If you don't indicate a width (or manually disable responsive widths with `responsive="false"`), then the document will automatically narrow and widen to fill available width.

 ## oEmbed Service